VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

   }
 ```

 As with everything else, we need to test this thing.
-Create a test script with this.
+Create a script with this.

 ```js
 import dayjs from '@npm/dayjs';